Vision: The Journal of Business Perspective

-Vision: The Journal of Business Perspective is a quarterly peer-reviewed journal that focuses on all functional areas of management, including economic and business environment.
-It is a platform for discussion and exchange of ideas across the widest spectrum of scholarly opinions to promote theoretical, empirical and comparative research on problems confronting the business world.
+Vision: The Journal of Business Perspective is a quarterly peer-reviewed journal that focuses on all functional areas of management, including the economic and business environment.
+It is a platform for discussion and the exchange of ideas across the widest spectrum of scholarly opinions, promoting theoretical, empirical, and comparative research on problems confronting the business world.

 The journal is published by SAGE Publications in association with the Management Development Institute.
 The journal is a member of the Committee on Publication Ethics (COPE).
 According to the Journal Citation Reports, the journal had a 2023 impact factor of 3.0.

 Abstracting and indexing

 Vision: The Journal of Business Perspective is abstracted and indexed in: